Huluaccount2/Dih-Lyrics/README.md

-# LyricsStatus
+# Dih Lyrics

 ## About

-LyricsStatus is a tool that displays lyrics lines of Spotify songs that you listen to in your Discord status.
+Dih Lyrics is a tool that displays lyrics lines of Spotify songs that you listen to in your Discord status.

 There are features such as emoji and status format editor, allowing you to customize your status as you want.